damavis/airflow-hop-plugin/README.md

 ```

 ### 2. Generate metadata.json
-For the correct configuration of this plugin a file containing all Hop's metadata must be created inside the project's directory.
-This can be done by exporting it from Hop itself.
+For the correct configuration of this plugin a file containing all Hop's metadata must be created inside each project directory.
+This can be done by exporting it from Hop UI.

 Please note that this process must be repeated each time the metadata of a project is modified.

 ![Here goes an image showing the option](images/Export_metadata.png)

 ### 3. Hop Directory Structure
-It's really important for the Hop home directory to have the following structure.
+Due to some technical limitations it's really important for the Hop home directory to have the following structure.
 ```
 hop # This is the hop home directory
 ├── ...